JHLee0513/Salt_detection_challenge/README.md

 * Binary Cross Entropy (BCE) with DICE loss as loss function
 * Submission: 0.807 Public LeaderBoard score

+# Background knowledge & furhter explanation of ideas discussed in this notebook:

 More to be updated!